Tree Mulch Volcanoes and Root Collar Air in April on the Front Range

 April is the honest month to see bark, flare, and mulch mistakes before leaves hide them

-Find the flare before you move anything
+Finding the flare before you move mulch

 If soil smells sour or you see adventitious roots sprouting from the trunk above where flare should be, treat the situation as urgent.
 Air and light need to return to the transition zone before summer irrigation runs daily.
+On older street trees in Aurora, a few inches of exposed flare can change how the canopy handles the first hot week in June.

 If irrigation spray hits the trunk every cycle, adjust heads or switch to bubbler style delivery near the root zone so water is not rinsing bark daily.
 Our sprinkler repair team often coordinates with landscape crews when the fix is both hydraulic and bed layout.

-If you top dress with compost, keep layers thin enough that you still see the flare after rain settles the material.
+If you top dress with compost, keep layers thin enough that you still see flare after rain settles the material.
 Heavy single dumps behave like a new volcano within a week.

 Thick mulch against stems gives voles cover and lets scale crawlers bridge from soil line to bark.
 Opening the collar does not replace treatment, yet it makes future perimeter pest control visits more effective because sprays reach the zone insects actually use.

 April is still a workable window for selective tree trimming on many species before soft growth hardens.
 If branches rub low scaffolding or touch the roof in Highlands Ranch, line that work with the mulch reset so crews are not fighting buried debris around the base.
+For timing nuance on ornamentals, see when and how to trim trees and shrubs on the Front Range.

 Bed edges, turf creep, and the mower line